 Fun Fact

 There is a statue of a sailor in Phil Foster Park called “The Ancient Mariner,” but it has no connection to Phil Foster.
-The statue was a corporate decoration at a nearby bank called Mariner’s Bank and was moved to the park when the bank closed.
+The statue was a corporate decoration at the First Marine Bank.
+Barnett Bank acquired First Marine and the statue was moved to the foot of the Jerry Thomas bridge soon thereafter.

 The fishing pier in Phil Foster Park is a remnant of the old bridge before the larger current bridge was built in 1974.
 The pier is a popular spot for fishing and offers great views of the water.